Project Overview

 User flow

-In this phase of the process, I explored what the user flow of potential solution could be while focusing on app users and how they might want to accomplish their goals.
+In this phase, I explored the potential user flow of the solution, focusing on security guards and how they would likely want to achieve their goals.

 Testing